 The inflation that I’ve long been expecting has finally reared it’s ugly head.
-Oh, it’s been around for awhile, but now the average American can’t avoid it.
+Oh, it’s been around for awhile, but now the average American can’t avoid seeing it:

 Is the American dollar no longer a good investment?
 Consider, first we had a stock market crash between 2000 and 2002.
 The American stock market lost nearly 38% of its value.
 Then there was the housing bubble, followed by the housing bust.